digital-land/technical-documentation/docs/architecture-and-infrastructure/solution-design/data-pipelines.md

+---
-# Solution design - Data Pipelines
+title: Solution design - Data Pipelines
+---

 Our data pipelines system is set upp to complete batch and dynamic pocessing to support the service.
 It's worth reviewing our data architecture to understand the data flow of pipelines.